-Houston and vice-skip Lorraine Lang, second Diane Adams and lead Tracy Kennedy qualified for the Scott Tournament of Hearts for the first time in 1988, and the newly-minted squad with its first-year skip made quite an impression at the Aitken Centre in Fredericton, N.B, surviving two tiebreakers before reaching the final vs. Pat Sanders and her Team Canada foursome.
+Houston and vice-skip Lorraine Lang, second Diane Adams and lead Tracy Kennedy qualified for the Scott Tournament of Hearts for the first time in 1988, and the newly-minted squad with its first-year skip made quite an impression at mural that welcomes people to the club at the front door.

+In addition to her contributions on the ice, Heather Houston has also used her great graphic arts talents to design items for the Fort William Curling Club, including its logo and a photo the Aitken Centre in Fredericton, N.B, surviving two tiebreakers before reaching the final vs. Pat Sanders and her Team Canada foursome.